apache/nuttx/tools/README.txt

   Where:

     -a : Select relative path to the apps/ directory.
-Theis path is relative to the <Kconfig directory>.
+This path is relative to the <Kconfig directory>.
 Default: ../apps
     -o : Send output to <out file>.
 Default: Output goes to stdout -d : Enable debug output